Stacktape

 Deployment Scripts

-Deployment script resources enable you to execute custom script as a part of deployment process.
-You can pass information about your infrastructure into the script by using parameters and environment variables and grant script permissions to stack resources.
-This gives the script ability to interact with other parts of deployed infrastructure.
+Deployment scripts allow you to execute custom logic as part of your deployment process.
+You can pass information about your infrastructure to the script and grant it permissions to interact with other resources in your stack.

-On the background, script is bundled into AWS Lambda function which is triggered during stack deployment or delete process.
-Deployment scripts are NOT executed when using hotSwap deployment.
+Under the hood, a deployment script is packaged as an AWS Lambda function and triggered during the deployment or delete process.
+Deployment scripts are not executed during hot-swap deployments.

 Basic usage